katgironpe/sprockets-memcache-store/README.md

 ## Configuration

-Set the following environment variables for production:
+If necessary, set the following environment variables for production:

     MEMCACHED_ENDPOINT
     MEMCACHED_USERNAME